RajinderBhinder/NC_News_BE/README.md

 mongod
 ```

-4. Create a config file:
+4. Create a config file inside a config folder:

 ```
+mkdir config
 touch config.js
 ```
 5. Copy the following code into the config file: